-Remember, short term pain for long term gain!
+Remember, short term pain for long term gain (these financial affirmations will help you stay on track)!
 If you start now, focus, and get serious about organizing your finances and getting your budget in order, in the future, you might not even need a budget (although you may still want one!)

 Sign up to get a FREE Budget Planner!

 And if you’re not a fan of spreadsheets, try one of these budget planners – don’t make the vehicle for budget planning an excuse not to do it!